safidea/engine/CONTRIBUTING.md

 - `foundation-database`: Configuration of databases
 - `foundation-table`: Configuration of tables and their fields, permissions and database used
+- `foundation-realtime`: Configuration of realtime data with tables, fields, permissions and database used
 - `foundation-account`: Configuration of accounts groups, the auth methods, roles and database used
 - `foundation-action`: Configuration of actions, source code, input/output, tests and permissions
 - `foundation-automation`: Configuration of automations and their actions, tests and permissions